 They Have Authentic Relationships with their Audience

-Micro-influencers don’t bring the cookie-cutter like, copy-and-paste content approach to their brand partnerships.
+Micro-influencers don’t bring the cookie-cutter, copy-and-paste content approach to their brand partnerships.
 In fact, most don’t even endorse brands they don’t truly believe in and have brand loyalty towards.
 In turn, their followers view them as highly credible sources because they are authentic in their promotions.

 “A-List” users might have a massive amount of followers, but those followers likely don’t truly believe that they support every brand they post about.
 This is especially true of course when their captions are followed by #ad, or even worse, is a poor match from a branding perspective and comes across like a blatant money grab.

-They Come At Lower Cost than their Celebrity counterparts
+They Come At A Lower Cost Than Their Celebrity Counterparts

-As we have officially come of age in the era of influencer marketing, Instagram sponsored posts no longer come cheap.
-Remember the recent Fyre Fest documentaries?
-They revealed that Kendall Jenner was reportedly paid $250,000 for a single Instagram post announcing the launch of ticket sales for the event.
+As we have officially come of age in the era of influencer marketing, Instagram-sponsored posts no longer come cheap.
+Kendall Jenner makes over $1 million for a single Instagram post.

 Now imagine how many micro-influencers you could get to post for you for a fraction of that fee – or potentially for no fee at all?